RedisLabs/redislabs-docs/content/rs/administering/access-control/password-rotation.md

 ---
-Title: Database Password Rotation
+Title: Database password rotation
 description:
 weight: $weight
 alwaysopen: false
 categories: ["RS"]
 ---

-Most organizational security policies require periodic password rotation.
-Redis Enterprise Software lets you implement these policies using its API.
+Redis Enterprise Software lets you implement password rotation policies using its API.

-Specifically, you can add a new password for a database user without immediately invalidating the old one (which might cause authentication errors in production).
+You can add a new password for a database user without immediately invalidating the old one (which might cause authentication errors in production).

+{{note}}
+Password rotation does not work for the default user.
+[Add additional users]({{< relref "/rs/security/passwords-users-roles.md#adding-users" >}}) to enable password rotation.
+{{/note}}

-For user access to the RS Admin Console, you can set a [password expiration policy]({{< relref "/rs/administering/access-control/_index.md#setting-local-user-password-expiration" >}}) that prompts the user to change their password.
+For user access to the Redis Enterprise Software admin console, you can set a [password expiration policy]({{< relref "/rs/security/admin-console-security/user-security.md#enabling-password-expiration" >}}) to prompt the user to change their password.
 However, for database connections that rely on password authentication, you need to allow for authentication with the existing password while you roll out the new password to your systems.

-With the RS REST API, you can add additional passwords to a user account for authentication to the database or the Admin Console and API.
+With the Redis Enterprise Software REST API, you can add additional passwords to a user account for authentication to the database or the admin console and API.
 After the old password is replaced in the database connections, just delete the old password to finish the password rotation process.

 {{< warning >}}
 Multiple passwords are only supported using the REST API.
-If you reset the password for a user in the RS Admin Console, the new password replaces all other passwords for that user.
+If you reset the password for a user in the admin console, the new password replaces all other passwords for that user.
 {{< /warning >}}

-The new password cannot already exist as a password for the user and must meet the [password complexity]({{< relref "/rs/administering/access-control/_index.md#setting-up-local-password-complexity" >}}) requirements, if enabled.
+The new password cannot already exist as a password for the user and must meet the [password complexity]({{< relref "/rs/security/admin-console-security/user-security.md#enabling-the-password-complexity-profile" >}}) requirements, if enabled.

 ## Rotating the password of a user account